littlebizzy/slickstack/docs/adminer.md

 grep adminer /var/www/logs/nginx-access.log | tail -n 50
 ```

-The randomized production path may not literally contain the word `adminer`, so search the access log for the configured `ADMINER_URL` when needed.
+The randomized path may not literally contain the word `adminer`, so search the access log for the configured `ADMINER_URL` when needed.

 ## Disabling Adminer